Whatever We Wanna

 Whatever We Wanna is the tenth studio album by American singer LeAnn Rimes, released June 6, 2006.
-The album has a more rock-oriented sound.
+The album has a more rock-oriented sound than her previous work.
 The album was released and promoted exclusively in Europe, Taiwan, and Brazil.
 It was originally slated to be released in the U.S. (and even appeared in the US iTunes store briefly), however, the release was pulled due to the success of her single (from This Woman), "Something's Gotta Give" (which peaked at #2 on Billboard’s Top Country Songs), leading to an increase in sales of This Woman.
 A deluxe edition with three bonus remixes was released in the US on September 10, 2021, fifteen years after the original release.

 Singles

 Three singles were released from the album.
 "And It Feels Like" was released as the lead single from the album on May 5, 2006.
 The second single, "Strong", was released in Germany on June 23, 2006.
 The third and final single from the album was Rimes' duet with Brian McFadden, "Everybody's Someone", which was released on September 25, 2006.